 Undergraduates are eligible for the following funding opportunities for undergraduate study abroad (please contact the relevant offices for information about deadlines).
 Seniors are eligible to apply for some of the funding sources listed plus many others to fund study abroad after graduation.
 Graduating seniors should also view the list of scholarship opportunities at CURF.

 This program offers a competition for awards for study abroad, for US citizen students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university.
 Award amounts are $3,000 for summer programs and $5,000 for a semester or academic year.
-Interested students should contact the appropriate Program Manager or the Director of Penn Abroad.
+Interested students should contact the appropriate Global Programs Manager or the Director of Penn Abroad.
 Deadlines are typically in very early March for summer and fall study abroad, and early October for spring study abroad (see Gilman web site for exact dates).
 To be competitive, applicants should have their essays reviewed by Penn Abroad in advance of the deadline.

 Under the auspices of the National Security Education Program, supports undergraduate study abroad focusing on geographical areas, languages, and fields of study deemed critical to US national security.
 (Excludes study in US, Canada, Western Europe, Australia, and New Zealand.)
 These US government grants entail a service obligation.
 To be competitive, applicants should meet with and submit drafts of their essays to the Director of Penn Abroad by early December.
 Penn's campus deadline is typically in mid-January for the following academic year.